nieboczek/keysounds/README.md

 Made to be used in a Voice Channel with friends.

 # TODO
-- Relay microphone input to output device specified in config
 - Audio search from config
 - Focus console on Ctrl+Alt+T
 - Shit mic mode (Old Python implementation below)